Consumer Medicine Information

 Tell your doctor or pharmacist if you notice anything that is making you feel unwell.

-side effects (for example, a high amount of uric acid or calcium levels in the blood)
+effects (for example, a high amount of uric acid or calcium levels, or a low level

 Allergic reactions may occur in some people.
 This may be seen as shortness of breath,